Chronic Pain Study Group (CPSG) Satellite Dinner Meeting

 Our sense of balance — though under-recognised across science & medicine — has deep evolutionary, ontogenetic & integrative foundations in brain-behaviour responses that have come to light particularly since the late 20th Century.
 The caloric test — via the vestibulo-ocular reflex — is a simple, low-cost, low-risk, non-invasive and widely used mainstream neurodiagnostic technique for balance problems & brain death, with a long-standing record of safety since its development over a century ago.
 The technique is routinely performed for example in primary care clinics by GPs & nurses (for cerumen removal), audiologists, neurologists & ENT physicians.

-Over recent decades its renewed transformative potential — through vestibulocortical stimulation (VCS) — is highlighted by remarkable therapeutic benefits shown in adults with often disabling refractory conditions such as phantom limb & central post-stroke pain, migraine, CRPS/allodynia and refractory fibromyalgia; other neurological disorders (e.g., Parkinson’s disease, minimally conscious state); and severe mental illness (e.g., depression, bipolar & schizophrenia spectrum disorders).
-This talk will present a high-level overview of the technique’s wide-ranging multimodal effects across mood, pain, cognition, attention, perception, beliefs/insight & mobility — with a practical lens towards accessible & innovative clinical care for people suffering from chronic primary pain conditions.
+Over recent decades its renewed transformative potential — through vestibulocortical stimulation (VCS) — is highlighted by remarkable therapeutic benefits shown in adults with often disabling refractory conditions such as phantom limb & central post-stroke pain, migraine, CRPS/allodynia and nociplastic disease (e.g., refractory fibromyalgia & ME/CFS); other neurological disorders (e.g., Parkinson’s disease, minimally conscious state); and severe mental illness (e.g., depression, bipolar & schizophrenia spectrum disorders).
+This talk will present a high-level overview of the technique’s wide-ranging multimodal effects across mood, pain, cognition, attention, perception, beliefs/insight & mobility — with a practical lens towards accessible, scalable & innovative clinical care for people suffering from chronic primary pain conditions & other complex (comorbid) conditions.

-This body of work on VCS therapy trials in nociplastic pain is a close collaboration — now going on six years — between the presenter and A/Prof. Michael Kaplan MD in the Division of Rheumatology (NCT05004194; NCT06559839), Icahn School of Medicine at Mount Sinai (New York, USA).
-They are currently conducting the world’s first sham-controlled randomised trial of VCS in fibromyalgia (as senior supervising scientist and principal investigator, respectively).
+The body of work on VCS therapy trials in nociplastic pain is a close collaboration — now going on six years — between the presenter and A/Prof. Michael Kaplan MD in the Division of Rheumatology (NCT05004194; NCT06559839), Icahn School of Medicine at Mount Sinai (New York, USA).
+They are currently conducting the world’s first sham-controlled randomised trial of VCS in fibromyalgia (NCT07423377; as senior supervising scientist & principal investigator, respectively).

 Trung has over 15 years of STEMM capabilities in driving fundamental discovery and clinical translation projects, along with delivering specialist research evaluation services for several large-scale strategic & funding priorities (e.g., principal investigators; medical science associations; multi-institutional national/international partnerships).